1 RStudio workflow

 You can either enter commands directly into the console, or write in a text file, and then send the command to the console.

-Working in the console is ok for quickly trying things out, but usually it is better to use text files.
+Working in the console is ok for quickly trying things out, but usually it is better to use text files (see next section).

-This ensures that you keep a record of what you did, and which order you did it in.
+This ensures that you keep a record of what you did, and in which order you did it.
 This is very important for ensuring reproducibility, not just for other researchers, but also for your future self.

 If you forget to complete an R command, you might see this: